 Want to know how to organize…the step-by-step to organize any area?
 I’m sharing the exact steps to organize the top of your dresser, or any other space that you want to organize.

-One of the members enrolled in my course, From Chaos to Order: A Confident Approach to Home Management, was listening to the first Q&A call while she was waking up one morning.
+One of my students was listening to a weekly call while she was waking up one morning.

 She looked over at her dresser and felt a sinking feeling in her stomach.

 Everywhere she looked there were piles of clutter.
 The dresser was piled with junk.
 It all seemed so overwhelming.
 There were 1000 things that didn’t have homes.
 How could she organize it when she didn’t know where to put things?

 But, then she heard me say some encouraging words.